lonnieezell/Bonfire/bonfire/docs/layouts_and_views.md

 <a name="yield"></a>
 ### Understanding Yield

-In your theme's layout files, you can specify where the controller's views are set to display by using the <tt>Template::yield()</tt> method.
+In your theme's layout files, you can specify where the controller's views are set to display by using the <tt>Template::yieldContent()</tt> method.

     <?php echo Template::block('header') ?>

-        <?php echo Template::yield() ?>
+        <?php echo Template::yieldContent() ?>

     <?php echo Template::block('header') ?>